 Line spacing in the reference list should be set to double (2.0).

-When organizing your references list, you must alphabetize your references.
-Generally, you will organize by the author's last name.
+When organizing your references list, you alphabetize your references by the first word, which is usually the author's last name.
 Go letter by letter and ignore spaces, hyphens, punctuation etc.

 If a work has no author, use the title to alphabetize.
 You will use the first significant word to alphabetize; this means you skip words like the, a, and an.